-Between 1 July 2019 and 30 June 2020, APs based on the Model Additional Protocol1 entered into force for two States.2 SQPs were amended for three States,3 in keeping with the Board of Governors' decision of 20 September 2005 regarding such protocols.
-A comprehensive safeguards agreement (CSA) with an SQP based on the revised standard text and an AP thereto entered into force for one State4.
+Between 1 July 2020 and 30 June 2021, A comprehensive safeguards agreement (CSA) with a small quantities protocol (SQP) based on the revised standard text and an additional protocol (AP) entered into force for one State1.
+SQPs based on the original standard text were amended for three States2, in keeping with the Board of Governors' decision of 20 September 2005 regarding such protocols.

-Thus, at the end of June 2020, 184 States5 had safeguards agreements in force with the Agency, 136 of which (including 130 States with CSAs) also had an AP in force.
-An AP has been applied provisionally since January 2016 for one State6 pending its entry into force.
+Thus, at the end of June 2021, 185 States3 had safeguards agreements in force with the Agency, 137 of which (including 131 States with CSAs) also had an AP in force.
 47 States had yet to bring into force APs to their safeguards agreements.
-Ten States Parties to the Treaty on the Non-Proliferation of Nuclear weapons (NPT)7,8 had yet to bring CSAs into force pursuant to Article III of the Treaty.
-64 States9 had
+Nine States Parties to the Treaty on the Non-Proliferation of Nuclear weapons (NPT)4,5 had yet to bring CSAs into force pursuant to Article III of the Treaty.
+67 States6 had